iButcat/iButcat/README.md

 <a><img align="center" src="https://komarev.com/ghpvc/?username=iButcat" /></a>

-- 🔭 I’m currently working on Golang
+- 🔭 I’m currently working on freelancing project for a Fortune 500 company and personal products
-- 🌱 I’m currently learning about web3
+- 🌱 I’m currently learning about AI
-- 💬 Ask me about Microservices
+- 💬 Ask me about Microservices (architecture), Devops and Go
-- 📫 How to reach me: Protonmail
+- 📫 How to reach me: on my email address

 _NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_